jessemillar/dogeared/README.md

+> This project was abondoned long ago at the request of the developer of [Tabby Cats](http://tabbycats.club/).

 # dogeared
 A Chrome extension that puts cute dogs on your new tab pages.
 Heavily inspired by [Tabby Cats](http://tabbycats.club/).
 I'm much more of a dog lover than a cat person and felt the world deserved the adorable-ness of Tabby Cats but with dogs.
 No plagiarism is intended and all resources are coded and drawn from scratch.